 This is swedish countryside living - in the wilderness.
 You will get a close up of swedish wildlife and nature learning to live with the fact that the nearest grocerystore is 10 km away and the nearest city 110 km away.
 You will enjoy bbq over open fire, maybe catch a glimpse of bear, moose and reindeer, and you will definitely find peace and quiet for the soul.
 This is the swedish way of enjoying nature!

 There are three houses on the farm.
-The oldest house was built in the late 1700:s and was our parents all-year-round-home until three yrs ago.
-Now it is used over holidays and weekends.
+The oldest house was built in the late 1700:s.
 The second house for living was built in the 1930:s.
 There is also a big barn built I think in the 1800:s.

 All three houses are in need of external painting, with the traditional "earth paint" (slamfärg/falu rödfärg) that is used on many old buildings in Sweden.
 This does not require a skilled painter, it is quite easy to handle, but when it comes to the windows a little experience might come handy.
 Scraping off the old paint, maybe replacing old window putty with new (without damage to the old handblown glass), oiling the wood and painting might be tricky the first time, but its a beautiful way to preserve these old and beautiful windows.

 We are also in need of woodworking skills on the houses, since some of the old paneling needs to be replaced before painting.

 The houses are surrounded by a garden that also would need a hand or two, mowing the lawns, weeding etc.